BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 ![File Formats setting](/images/pdmpublisher/screenshots/options-016-property-file-formats.png)

 Selects the output formats created during publishing.
-Multiple formats can be selected on task launch when the task allows user selection.
+Both products can generate multiple formats in one job.

+> [!NOTE]
+> This setting is shared by the **PDM task** and **SOLIDWORKS add-in**.
+The task can process selected PDM files, including supported Office documents.
+The add-in exports the SOLIDWORKS document currently open and its resolved references.

 ![File Formats dropdown](/images/pdmpublisher/screenshots/options-dropdown-000-file-formats.png)